lrq3000/mri_protocol/README.md

 Otherwise, for another machine, the [pdf printout](https://github.com/lrq3000/mri_protocol/blob/master/SiemensVidaProtocol/Coma%20Science%20Group%2052.pdf) or [xml printout](https://github.com/lrq3000/mri_protocol/blob/master/SiemensVidaProtocol/Coma%20Science%20Group%2052.pdf) details most parameters (but unfortunately not all, but at least the most important ones) in a human readable format.
 By using these printouts as a reference, the protocol should be implementable on pretty much any machine, with only basic access to the standard parameters fields (ie, no need for experimental parameters access nor developer console, see the FAQ below for more details).

-To use these printouts: only the first 12 sequences are part of the final protocol (up to pcasl included), the rest being test sequences that, for most, do work but were not kept in the final protocol (but feel free to try them out if you are interested).
+To use these printouts: only the first 12 sequences are part of the final protocol (up to pcasl and proton density map included), the rest being test sequences that, for most, do work but were not kept in the final protocol (but feel free to try them out if you are interested).
 Note also that EPI BOLD and PCASL are duplicated with a different name depending on the patient state (sedated or not), but otherwise all the parameters are the same, so you can keep only one if you are not working with potentially sedated patients.

 In order for this protocol to run under 30 minutes, a multiband (Simultaneous Multi-Slices -- SMS for Siemens) license is necessary to activate this technology to reduce the acquisition time of EPI BOLD and Multi-shell DWI.
 For other sequences, the multiband is not necessary, as only parallel imaging (GRAPPA) and careful tweaking of the pulse parameters are used to accelerate the acquisition.